wmcbrine/PDCurses/win32/README.md

   Another option, "UTF8=Y", makes PDCurses ignore the system locale, and treat all narrow-character strings as UTF-8.
 This option has no effect unless WIDE=Y is also set.
-Use it to get around the poor support for UTF-8 in the Win32 console:
+Use it to get around the poor support for UTF-8 in the Windows console:

         make -f mingwin32.mak WIDE=Y UTF8=Y